-Belmont Light, in collaboration with its outside power supply consultants, will strive to enter into portfolio purchases to minimize risks through layered and staggered purchases with credit worthy power suppliers.
+Belmont Light, in collaboration with its outside energy power supply consultants, will strive to enter into portfolio purchases to minimize risks through layered and staggered purchases with credit worthy power suppliers.
 Power supply should be flexible enough to meet an evolving energy marketplace.
 The term "power supply" shall consist of three distinct portfolios: energy, capacity and renewable energy credits (RECs).

-For our energy requirements, a target of no more than 20 percent of Belmont Light's total energy needs should be supplied via any single contract while the total energy portfolio hedge should not exceed approximately 80%.
+For our energy requirements, Aa target of no more than 20 percent of Belmont Light's capacity total energy needs should be supplied via any single contract while the total energy portfolio hedge should not exceed approximately 80%.
 This approach would result in a minimum of four active contracts and leave about 20% of Belmont's energy needs subject to the spot market to act as a cushion to load variability.

-For Belmont Light's capacity requirements, based on the operation of the Forward Capacity Market ("FCM") by the Independent System Operator - New England, Belmont Light will hedge to a maximum of approximately 50 percent of its capacity needs in any year when doing so will provide significantly more cost certainty than would otherwise be expected from the Forward Capacity Auction ("FCA") process.
+For Belmont Light's capacity requirements,-bBased on the operation of the Forward Capacity Market ("FCM") by the Independent System Operator - New England, Belmont Light will hedge to a maximum of approximately 50 percent of its capacity needs in any year when doing so will provide significantly more cost certainty than would otherwise be expected from the Forward Capacity Auction ("FCA") process.
 This capacity hedge can be met with individual contracts as available with no one contract exceeding approximately 25% of Belmont Light's requirements.

-Regarding particular power sources and renewable energy credits, Belmont Light should seek out competitively priced renewable and non-carbon emitting energy sources in New England and surrounding regions to add to its supply portfolio consistent with the layered and staggered approach indicated above.
-Consistent with publicly vetted rate impacts, Belmont Light shall contribute to meeting the goals set forth in the Town's Climate Action Plan and applicable Town Meeting resolutions, through retention, procurement and retirement of Class I and Class II Massachusetts Renewable Energy Certificates (RECs).
+Regarding particular power sources and renewable energy credits, Belmont Light should seek out both least costcompetitively priced renewable and non-carbon emitting energy sources in New England and surrounding regions to add to its supply portfolio consistent with the layered and staggered approach indicated above.
+Consistent with a modest ratepublicly vetted rate impacts, Belmont Light shall contribute to meeting the goals set forth in the Town's Climate Action Plan and applicable Town Meeting resolutions, though it is not otherwise legally obligated to do so, a minimum percentage of electrical energy sales with clean generation attributes as set forth by the Department of Environmental Protection at 310 CMR 7.75(4).
+This will include through retention, buying procurement and retiringretirement of Class I and Class II Massachusetts Renewable Energy Certificates (RECs).
 Where the purchase and retirement of Massachusetts RECs is impossible or infeasible then the power supply opportunity will be brought to the Light Board Advisory Committee (LBAC) for discussion and a vote on a recommendation.
+How to meet future year clean generation attributes percentages, as well as whether to pursue a more aggressive percentage of clean generation attributes than that set in in 310 CMR 7.75(4), should be evaluated annually.